 Assumption 1 guarantees that the payoff-relevant parameter ω is identifiable given the available signals, and hence it is possible to learn it eventually.
-Our main results extend even when this assumption fails, and we refer the reader to Appendix C for details and discussion of some subtleties.
-The second assumption is generically satisfied.
-In particular, Assumption 2 implies the existence of a "best" complementary set, whose informational value is largest among complementary sets.
-This set plays an important role, and we will denote it by \mathcal{S}^ in the remainder of this paper.
+Our main results extend even when this assumption fails, and we refer the reader to Online Appendix C for details and discussion of some subtleties.
+Assumption 2 is generically satisfied.

+Together, these assumptions imply the existence of a "best" complementary set, whose informational value is largest among complementary sets.
+This set plays an important role, and we denote it by S^ in the remainder of this paper.